-A typical travel assignment lasts 13-weeks.
+A typical travel nursing assignment lasts 13-weeks.
 If your assignment ends and you want to stay, you can take an extension.
-Opportunities for extensions aren’t always possible or a guarantee so if you want to extend it’s best to tell your recruiter as soon as possible so they can begin working on your extension.
+Opportunities for nursing extensions aren’t always possible or a guarantee so if you want to extend it’s best to tell your recruiter as soon as possible so they can begin working on your extension.

 How Does This Impact Your Taxes?

 Great question!
 Taxes are inherently complicated.
 It’s always best to seek tax advice from certified tax professionals when it comes to your travel nursing profession.
 You can also ask your ask travel nursing agency how they assist travelers in maintaining tax compliance.

 The biggest thing for all types of travel nurses to remember is the need to have a permanent tax home.
 The only way you can reap the benefits of the untaxed portion of your income is to have a tax home.
 But what does having a permanent tax home mean?